26 Secrets Rich People Won’t Tell You About Their Habits and Lives

 We find investment ideas in everyday life

 After my wife got excited about the fact that Hanes sold its L’eggs panty hose in grocery stores, I figured that the company was on to something.
-I bought Hanes’s stock and watched it rise sixfold.—A manager of the Fidelity Magellan fund
+I bought Hanes’s stock and watched it rise sixfold.—A manager of the Fidelity Magellan fund.
+Learn the secrets lotto winners won’t tell you.

 We don’t quit until we get the deal